The Field Placement Program is accepting applications for spring 2025 field placements. The anticipated format for some placements is listed.

 Before submitting applications, please meet with Prof. June Tai to discuss your goals and interests.
 Appointments may be scheduled via Calendly: https://calendly.com/jttai.
 Students will be limited to applying for their top three choices and careful planning will help to fit your goals to the anticipated work in the placement.

-October 17 Initial deadline for submission of application materials.
-Decisions will be made on a rolling basis and additional applications will be accepted for remaining placements after this date.
+October 23 | Initial deadline for submission of application materials for law school arranged externships.
+Decisions and placements will be made on a rolling basis.
+Additional applications will be accepted for remaining placements after this date. |

 General Information about Field Placements